Ref Library Sitemap

 How to get up from the floor (after a fall) - MacGyver style!
 YouTube video, 9:45 min.
 Watch a Homeability therapist demonstrate both traditional and unconventional ways to get up from the floor after a fall.

-A Parents Guide to First Aid from Advanced Cardiac Life Support (ACLS) Training Center.
+A Parents Guide to First Aid from National CPR Association.
 Useful links on: How to Keep Your Home Safe, How to Teach Your Child About First Aid and Emergencies, and First Aid for a New Parent.

 Safety is no game.
 Keep your family safe from preventable njuries from Healthy Canadians.
 Is Your Child Safe?
 A publication for parents and caregivers containing safety information on products that may pose a danger to children under 6 years of age.